-- One member of each team will try to sink a ball in at the same time while staring at each other’s eyes.
+- A member of each team will try to sink a ball in at the same time while staring into the eyes of each other.

 - The team that makes the ball into a cup first starts the game.

-- Winners of “eye for an eye” have to choose a team member to start the game or both may shoot at the same time.
+- Winners of “eye for an eye” have to choose a team member to start the game, or both may shoot simultaneously.